9-whiterose-9/aw-project/micro-frontends/feedback.md

 - Provides a vertical service layer specifically for collecting and managing user feedback for meat products.

 ### Suggestions of improvement
-- Improving rating system by allowing for users to comment on their feedback.
+- Improving rating system by allowing for users to make text comments on their feedback.